In 2006, after 25 years in practice, Andrew Rogerson founded the Rogerson Law Group. Since then, the firm has flourished and now has ten lawyers.

 Called to the Bar

 Andrew was called to the Bar of England and Wales in 1981 by Middle Temple and served his pupillage in the Insolvency Chambers of Michael Crystal QC, at 3-4 South Square, Gray’s Inn.
 Since then, his extensive international legal experience includes practicing in South Africa, Australia, the Turks and Caicos Islands, Jersey (Channel Islands), Ontario, Alberta, and as a barrister in London.
-He is also a Fellow of the Society of Trust and Estate Practitioners (STEP)
+He is also a Full Member of the Society of Trust and Estate Practitioners (STEP).

 - Freezing Orders: In a ground breaking development in Cayman Islands law, Andrew and his team successfully applied for a ‘free-standing’ Mareva injunction in Gillies-Smith v Smith (Cause #0173/2011), having previously obtained a Mareva Injunction in Ontario.
 The freezing order was granted by the Cayman Island Grand Court, following arguments fashioned on basic principles set out by Lord Denning in the very first Mareva injunction – even though there were no substantive proceedings in the jurisdiction.
 Critically, the judge refused to follow an earlier authority of the court.
 As a result of the ruling, the free-standing Mareva enables assets located in Cayman to be frozen, in aid of overseas proceedings – even though there is no separate cause of action in Cayman.
 Andrew’s analysis of the case and its implications is published by STEP Cayman joins the club